 #9 – Bright Dipping

-Finally, bright dipping is a process for creating a brilliantly shiny surface finish on your aluminum extrusions.
+Finally, bright dipping is a process for creating a brilliantly shiny surface finish on your aluminum parts.
 By bathing them in acid, the microscopic fluctuations in the surface of the extruded aluminum are smoothed to create a “mirror-like” finish.

 While it may be required to create certain products, bright dipping is a potentially dangerous and environmentally unsafe process.
 It also only works well with certain grades of aluminum, namely 6463.